microsoft/metered-billing-accelerator/README.md

 `resourceId`s are GUIDs, while `resourceUri`s are strictly speaking not URIs (in the W3C sense), but just the path segment in the ARM control plane, such as `"/subscriptions/../resourceGroups/.../providers/microsoft.solutions/applications/..."` or `"/subscriptions/../resourceGroups/../providers/Microsoft.SaaS/resources/..."`.

 For a managed application, it might be the easiest to get hold of the `resourceUri`, while for a SaaS offer, it might be better to use the `resourceId`.
-Please refer to this blog article to get a better understanding where these values come from: [resourceIdResourceUriBlob](resourceIdResourceUriBlob)
+Please refer to this blog article to get a better understanding where these values come from: [Selecting the correct ID when submitting usage events to the Azure Marketplace Metered Billing API]

 > IMPORTANT: When submitting messages to EventHub, it is important to use exactly one of these properties, **consistently**.
 Using the same type of value for a type of offer ensures that all events for a certain subscription end up in the same Azure EventHub partition.